 Sender-Vouches Approaches

-In a “sender vouches” approach, a service consumer creates an assertion, vouching for certain security information about the initiator of the transaction, and possible about other actors in a series (chain) of service interactions.
+In a “sender vouches” approach, a service consumer creates an assertion, vouching for certain security information about the initiator of the interaction, and possible about other actors in a series (chain) of service interactions.
 This assertion contains sufficient attributes that can be used in access control decisions, and is sent, or propagated, to the service provider.
 Trust of such an assertion is therefore based on the provider’s trust of the consumer, and also there needs to be an understanding of such assertions between ownership boundaries.
 In a SOA ecosystem, such trust must be established at the beginning of each relationship.

 When such assertions are reused in service orchestration scenarios beyond the initial consumer-provider interaction, there can be significant security risks .

 Trust of Message Senders.
 Because the trust of the assertion is based on the trust of the message senders, the more intermediaries there are, trust can degrade as the distance between the initiator and the service being called becomes greater.
-Trust may therefore dependent on the trust of every sender in the chain to properly pass the claim.
+Trust may, therefore, be dependent on the trust of every sender in the chain to properly pass the claim.

 Risk of Vulnerabilities in Intermediaries.
-Because the trust of the assertion relies on the trust of each participant in the transaction, a risk is that intermediary services may become compromised and may inaccurately send false claims.
+Because the trust of the assertion relies on the trust of each participant in the interaction, a risk is that intermediary services may become compromised and may inaccurately send false claims.
 Depending on the exact messaging syntax, an intermediary service could potentially manipulate the assertion or substitute another assertion.
-There could also be impersonation of the intermediary services, affecting the reliability of the transaction. .
+There could also be impersonation of the intermediary services, affecting the reliability of the interaction.

-Approaches for mitigating risks in sender-vouches approaches involve a careful combination of SOA Security governance, limiting the re-use of assertions beyond a certain number of points, establishing conditions of use for propagated assertions, keeping track of the history of the assertion in the transaction, and the use of digital signatures by an asserting party.
+Approaches for mitigating risks in sender-vouches approaches involve a careful combination of SOA security governance, limiting the re-use of assertions beyond a certain number of points, establishing conditions of use for propagated assertions, keeping track of the history of the assertion in the interaction, and the use of digital signatures by an asserting party.

 Between ownership domains, such an approach is even more challenging, as different ownership domains may recognize different authentication authorities and may not recognize identities from other organizations.
 Security policies that relate to the conveying of security information across boundaries must occur at the start of the relationship, with many solutions involving reciprocity of trust between authentication and authorization authorities from each domain.